 Trending Skincare Procedures 2020

-Skincare trends for 2020 also see hybrid laser treatments, such as the above-mentioned Halo laser, to only grow in popularity.
+Skincare trends for 2020 also see laser treatments, such as the above-mentioned Halo laser, to only grow in popularity.
 Other breakthrough predictions involve

 - Exosomes being used as stem cell treatments,

 - Cellulite-reducing products like Emtone that use both thermal and mechanical energy, and

 Above all, however, recent consumer research shows that patients want their treatments to be personal.
 It is not enough for a treatment to just be personalized.
 Clients want to feel a real sense of trust and kinship with their medical aesthetician.

 Getting any cosmetic procedure can be an incredibly vulnerable moment.
 This is true even if it is not surgical.
 After all, your patient is trusting you to make their visions become a reality.
 As a result, building rapport and a real relationship with your client is key.